About Our Success:

 At GWAM, in partnership with UNICEF and RWDP, our overall mission is committed to improving the quality of life in rural communities.
 This is accomplished by providing sustainable (ongoing) safe drinking water, sanitation facilities, and services using educational approaches and evangelism.
 Our core basic principles are that we are Christians, committed to helping the poor, and believe in people.

 The water program has been able to drill over 1100 wet wells fitted with hand pumps in nine country regions.
 We have repaired 545 broken-down wells in the Northern and Brong Ahafo Regions of Ghana.
 We have established and trained over 1,300 Water Sanitation Committees, disinfected 5,600 contaminated water points in 1,500 communities, trained 120 area pump mechanics.

 The most wonderful part about the accomplishments in northern Ghana is that it was all to the glory of God—and you as a supporter share a partnership in the success.
 When we all begin to work together toward a common goal, people are served, and the gospel moves forward.

 The apostle Paul says in Philippians 2:2, “Complete my joy by being of the same mind, having the same love, being in full accord and of one mind.“ In context, Paul seems to be saying here, let us all work toward that same goal of advancing the gospel in a way that glorifies Christ by not only caring for ourselves but also caring for the interest of others.

 GWAM Caring for the Interest of Others

 By identifying problems, creating solutions, and achieving accomplishments, God has been glorified and people have been helped.
-We all work together to create an environment where people can have an opportunity within reach for the future.
+We all work together to create an environment where people can have an opportunity to reach for the future.